 Brief Author Bio

-Carol Grever, M.A., has been a successful businesswoman and English professor and now writes professionally.
-She has authored two books and produced an educational documentary DVD on straight spouse recovery.
+Carol Grever, M.A., has been a successful businesswoman and English professor and is now an award-winning author.
+She has published two books and produced an educational documentary DVD on straight spouse recovery.
 She is a recognized spokesperson on mixed-orientation relationships and has been interviewed on major network TV and radio shows on three continents, including The Oprah Winfrey Show, Good Morning America, Anderson Cooper 360, The Early Show, and Inside Edition.
 Carol earned BA and MA degrees from Phillips University and Pacific University, respectively, and did additional post-graduate work at Oklahoma State University.
 An adopted Coloradan, she lives and writes in Boulder.

 In-depth interviews with major television networks, including

 The Oprah Winfrey Show, ABC, October 27, 2004 and January 13, 2005

 Good Morning America, with Diane Sawyer, ABC, August 13, 2004